J-adithya/Image-Generator/README.md

 To be integrated with its sister file "ChatBot".

 # Dependencies
-'''pip install diffusers accelerate torch transformers Pillow flask'''
+'pip install diffusers accelerate torch transformers Pillow flask'